 What to do if your insurer doesn’t offer payment breaks

-Payment holidays are down to the individual insurer’s discretion.
-Each insurer differs and the same insurer may vary its stance depending on your circumstances.
+Payment breaks are down to the individual insurer’s discretion.
+The options an insurer offers to help customers who are struggling with payments differ and an insurer may vary its stance depending on your circumstances.

-If you have life insurance and your insurer isn’t offering a payment holiday keep paying even if you’re tempted to put it on hold to cut costs.
+If you have life insurance and your insurer isn’t offering you a payment holiday or break keep paying even if you’re tempted to put it on hold to cut costs.

 You could lose your cover if you stop paying your monthly premiums and you’re likely to struggle to find the same level of cover if you start another policy later on.